jobayerhossain-dev/Naztech-Java-Class-Notes/Day 02 - 28 Aug - Java.md

 A package can be used for grouping classes and interfaces together that share a common purpose or concern.
 It contains all related programs.

+## Hierarchy of a java program
+Package > Class > Interface or Method

 ## Basic Structure of All Java Program

 ```java